c-sanders/BoostAndQtThreads/README.md

   - How to write a Makefile rule which is capable of building Qt moc files.

-  - How to create threads in C++ using both the Boost and Qt libraries.
+  - How to create threads in C++ using both the Boost and Qt threading libraries.

   - How to implement a new class which subclasses from a Qt class.